seng499-company1/backend/README.md

 - http://127.0.0.1:5000/admins/hello/

 ## Database
 The database is a mysql database built using docker.
+The data for the database is stored inside the docker image however, the data will be persistent as long as the image for the container is not deleted.
+This means that the container can be started and stopped without any loss of data.
 To build a docker image for the database (and hopefully later the entire backend) run

 ```
 $ docker-compose build